Lots of visitors to Nusa Penida know of Manta Point as a good snorkeling and diving spot where you can swim with the giant manta rays.

 Manta Point Overlook

-If you walk around the outside of the temple, there’s a small path in the south that leads to the main overlook: Manta Point.
+If you walk around the far corner of the temple, there’s a small path near the edge that leads to the main overlook: Manta Point.

-It’s a short 5 minute walk that cuts through some bushes.
+It’s a short 3 minute walk that cuts through some bushes, and you might see some monkeys along the way.

 The overlook is an awesome spot where you can sit and watch the snorkeling boats come and go, and if you’re lucky you’ll see manta rays swimming down there too.

-Me and my driver chilled here for an hour or two, and I flew the drone over to some of the cliffs.
-It was peaceful and we didn’t see any people here the whole time!
+We chilled here for an hour or two, and I flew the drone over to some of the cliffs.
+It was peaceful and we didn’t see any people the whole time!

 How To Get To Manta Point